 Deanne has been a licensed massage therapist since 2000.
 She graduated from The Connecticut Center for Massage Therapy in Westport, CT.
 Her techniques target the relaxation centers of the brain causing the brain to release tension and blockages throughout the body.
 Deanne fully believes that therapeutic touch is the key to enhancing so many area of our lives and well being!

 Dr. Bradley Visconti

 Bradley Visconti was born and raised in Sharon, CT and graduated from Housatonic High School.
 Throughout high school, he excelled in lacrosse and wrestling and frequently visited a chiropractor to prepare him for his games and matches.
 He attended Springfield College where he wrestled during his collegiate career and exceled with his studies.
 He graduated from Springfield and majored in Sports Biology.
 Bradley then embarked to New York Chiropractic College where he graduated in 2016 and received his Doctor of Chiropractic degree.
 Bradley was an active member of the Rehab to Performance Club and took advantage of many different elective courses that involved soft tissue therapy, Advanced Sports Performance, as well as Clinical Anatomy.
-Bradley is also very passionate about educating his patient’s about health and simple ways to prevent injuries and is excited to be part of the team at Mountain Top Chiropractic.
+Dr. Brad is also very passionate about educating his patient’s about health and simple ways to prevent injuries and is excited to be part of the team at Mountain Top Chiropractic.

 Robyn Housemann, PhD, MPH